 A web developer is responsible for designing, developing, and maintaining websites.
 Their duties can vary depending on their location and the company they work for.

 Most web developers are self-taught or took online courses for certifications.

 Web development is a low-stress job with few social interactions required.
 The median pay for a web developer is $95,000 per year.
 The top earners can earn as much as $146,430 a year.
-The job requires some training, but it’s a great option because you can work from home.
+The non phone work from home job requires some training.
 The job is high-pay and low-stress, making it a good option for those looking for a career with high pay and low stress.

 12. Make-up artist

 A makeup artist is someone who applies cosmetics and makeup to clients to enhance their appearance.
 Makeup artists typically work in the beauty industry, either in a salon or as a freelance artist.
 As a freelance artist, they often work with photographers and other professionals in the fashion and entertainment industries.

 Most makeup artists have a high school diploma or equivalent, but no formal postsecondary education is required.
 However, many professional makeup artists take courses or attend workshops to learn new techniques.
 Basic communication skills are necessary in order to understand the client’s desired look and achieve the desired results.

 The average annual salary for a makeup artist varies greatly on experience and location.